 Glimpse of the Monument in honor of Vittorio Alfieri | ph. credits Lino Zanesco

-After the defeat of Caporetto, the conflict continued violently on the Grappa Massif and along the Piave river.
-The Supreme Command gave Possagno, and several other municipalities, the order to displace civilians, who were then forced to emigrate to Marsala in Sicily.
+After Caporetto’s defeat, the conflict violently continued on the Grappa Massif and along the Piave river.
+The Supreme Command gave Possagno, and several other municipalities in Veneto, the order to displace civilians who were then forced to emigrate to Marsala in Sicily.

-As soon as the war was over and the roof had been repaired, the curator and committed attendant of the Gypsotheca, Stefano Serafin, invested in a thorough restoration of the site: most of the damaged plaster casts were salvaged and the Museum opened once again in 1922 to celebrate the 100th anniversary of the artist’s death (1757-1822).
+As soon as the war was over and the roof had been repaired, the curator and protector of the Gypsotheca, Stefano Serafin, invested in a thorough restoration project that was able to salvage most of the plasters.
+So, the Museum was able to reopen in 1922, just in time to celebrate the 100th anniversary of the artist’s death (1757-1822).

 Inside the damaged Gypsotheca, after 1918, Historic archive – Museum Gypsotheca Antonio Canova